logdna/logdna-agent-v2/docs/README.md

 ### Configuring Lookback

-The lookback strategy determines how the agent handles existing container logs on startup.
+The lookback strategy determines how the agent handles existing files on startup.
 This strategy is determined by `LOGDNA_LOOKBACK`.
-There's a limited set of valid values for this option:
+The set of valid values for this option are:

-* `start` - Always start at the beginning of the files.
+* `start` - Always start at the beginning of the file
 * `smallfiles` - If the file is less than 8KiB, start at the beginning.
-Otherwise, start at the end.
+Otherwise, start at the end
-* `none` - Always start at the end of the files.
+* `none` - Always start at the end of the file
-* __Note:__ The default option is `smallfiles`
+* __Note:__ The default option is `smallfiles`.

 ### Configuring Journald